mdominguez56/PNPM-POC/readme.md

 The purpose of this repository is to investigate the advantages and disadvantages of using PNPM as a package manager.

+All documentation written below is based on existing documentation on _https://pnpm.io/_ and other websites.

 ## Why use pnpm?

 - Saving disk space